AndersSchmidtHansen/TheStartupJigsaw/README.md

 ## The Archetype Startup
-**Note: This is just an experiment of putting together the many startup jigsaw pieces in order to see if it can form some kind of framework for a potentially successful startup.
-It's a constant work in progress, so don't just jump aboard without thinking.**
+**Note: This is just an experiment of putting together the many startup jigsaw pieces in order to see if it can form some kind of framework for a potentially successful tech startup.
+It's a constant work in progress, so don't just jump aboard without thinking.
+Also, most of this is relevant to startups who have yet to find product/market fit, so young startups are the focal point here.**

+## The Methodology
+Is pretty straihtforward.
+Take pieces of the TONS of startup advice out there and smash them together here in order to (maybe) discover patterns.

+## Without any furthe ado.

-The prototypical successful startup seems to think and act in the following ways and you can evaluate your own by asking "and do/did I/we [insert thing from list here] ?":
+The prototypical successful startup seems to think and act in the following ways":

 **The Idea...**